 This is a primary school, so the most useful published academic benchmarks are the Key Stage 2 outcomes at the end of Year 6.

-In 2024, 72.67% of pupils met the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-That is a clear positive headline for families focused on the basics.
+In the latest dataset, 70% of pupils met the expected standard in reading, writing and maths combined.
+That is the main headline for families focused on the basics.

-At the higher standard, 16% of pupils achieved the higher benchmark in reading, writing and maths, compared with an England average of 8%.
-In a small school, that suggests there is stretch for higher prior attainers, not only a push to get pupils over the expected line.
+At the higher standard, 10% of pupils achieved the higher benchmark in reading, writing and maths.
+In a small school, that suggests some stretch for higher prior attainers, alongside the push to get pupils over the expected line.

-The school’s average scaled scores in 2024 were 103 in reading, 105 in maths, and 103 in grammar, punctuation and spelling.
+The school’s average scaled scores in the latest dataset were 106 in reading, 106 in maths, and 106 in grammar, punctuation and spelling.
 Scaled scores are set so that 100 represents the expected standard; averages above 100 indicate attainment above that threshold in those tests.

-The weaker data point is science: 53% of pupils met the expected standard in science, compared with an England average of 82%.
-That gap is large enough to take seriously, and it is the kind of statistic to ask about directly, for example, how science knowledge is sequenced through the school and how assessment is used.
+The weaker data point is less stark in the latest dataset: 80% of pupils met the expected standard in science.
+It is still a sensible topic to ask about directly, including how science knowledge is sequenced through the school and how assessment is used.

-On FindMySchool’s primary outcomes ranking (a proprietary ranking based on official data), the school is ranked 10,242nd in England and 45th within the local area listed as Lincoln.
-In plain English, that places it below the England average on this composite measure, even though the combined RWM figure is above the England benchmark.
-Parents comparing local options can use the FindMySchool Local Hub and Comparison Tool to see how nearby schools’ profiles differ, especially where one school’s strengths are concentrated in specific subjects.
+On FindMySchool’s primary outcomes ranking (a proprietary ranking based on official data), the school is ranked 8,295th in England and 32nd within the local area listed as Lincoln.
+In plain English, that remains a mid-to-lower composite position nationally, even though several underlying attainment measures are sound.
+Parents comparing local options can use the FindMySchool Local Hub and Comparison Tool to see how nearby schools’ profiles differ.

 England ranks and key metrics (where available)